 Is it inner or outer?

-Every problem has (often) both an inner and outer aspect; you could say every problem is two problems
+Every problem (often) has both an inner and outer aspect, which makes it two problems

 This first problem is an inner problem (an intrapersonal problem), which is best to be solved first.
-Then the outer problem (which may be an interpersonal or other problem dealing with the outside world) is much easier to solve, once the inner problem is resolved.
+If the inner problem is addressed first, then the outer problem, if it still exists, is much easier to resolve.

 Sometimes only one problem exists: the inner problem.
-Once the inner problem is resolved, then we realize no outer problem exists.
+Once the inner problem is resolved, then we realize no outer problem exists or ever existed.

 "Ask Dwight How" specializes in solving almost any type of inner problem.
 And, for some types of problems (like how to say "no" to others), the outer issues are also addressed.